TharishaPerera/personal-blog/src/pages/post/JavaChatApp.md

 ![clientSocket](/images/postImages/javaChatApp/6.png)

-To instanciate `out`, we use the constructor of `PrintWriter` class, this constructor takes the output stream for the socket as a parameter, because it is responsible for sending data to client.
+To instantiate `out`, we use the constructor of `PrintWriter` class, this constructor takes the output stream for the socket as a parameter, because it is responsible for sending data to client.

 ![PrintWriter](/images/postImages/javaChatApp/7.png)